Skip to content

 1. Pushes Flask app context - Makes current_app, db, etc. available

-2. Authenticates the user - Same OAuth flow as CLI commands
+2. Authenticates the user - Uses CLI auth provider chain (or legacy OAuth flow as fallback)

 3. Checks permissions - Requires execute_flask_shell permission